markNZed/TaskFlow/processor/react/README.md

 * Hooks deal with cross-cutting concerns in the React functional style

 ## Cloudflare
-Be careful of cloudflare caching.
+Cloudflare caching can create problems while updating the code.
+Running the React Processor behind the CloudFlare Trust Zone with caching breaks React dev mode.

-The compression via cloudflare is br which is different from the gzip used by the React server, so file sizes can differ https://react.dev/learn/start-a-new-react-project#production-grade-react-frameworks NS_BINDING_ABORTED Shown in Firefox when forcing a page reload.
+The compression via cloudflare is br which is different from the gzip used by the React dev server, so file sizes can differ https://react.dev/learn/start-a-new-react-project#production-grade-react-frameworks

+NS_BINDING_ABORTED Shown in Firefox when forcing a page reload.
 FireFox forced refresh, it assumes that you want to double-check what is in the cache, so it temporarily ignores Expires. https://github.com/facebook/react/issues/25218 "The request gets blocked because the page hasnt loaded yet and there is already another request (get image) being sent while the page request is yet to return completely."

 The Nginx proxy was timing out WS connections after 60seconds.
 Extended to one hour.
-Running this behind the CloudFlare Trust Zone with caching breaks React dev mode.